lyutyuh/partial/README.md

 - bert model path: path to the pretrained model
 - max depth: maximum depth to keep in the decoding lattice
 - keep per depth: number of elements to keep track of in the decoding step
+- is greedy: whether or not use the greedy decoding, default is false